vedant-jad99/Robotic_Arm_Simulation_in_ROS/README.md

   ~~~~

 To move the arm we are changing the position values of the `positions` list on the `JointTrajectoryPoint`, which is subsribed by gazebo node (as seen in the rqt_graph in the section below) The gazebo node takes these values and are published to `/joint_states` topic, which is subscribed by the `robot_state_publisher` node(again, refer rqt_graph) which then maps it to gazebo ui and RoboHW.
-This is a brief overview of how the arm id moveing on giving position input.
+This is a brief overview of how the arm is moveing on inputting the desired position inputs.

 ## Images